-Charlie Gard's parents in court to bring son home to die
+Charlie Gard parents seek to bring son home to die

-London (CNN)The parents of the terminally ill British child Charlie Gard return to court Tuesday to seek permission to bring their son home from hospital to die, family spokesman Alison Smith-Squire told CNN.
+London (CNN)The parents of the terminally ill British child Charlie Gard were seeking court permission Tuesday to bring their son home from hospital to die.

-The High Court will decide on the terms and conditions of little Charlie's death, after a disagreement between the parents and the hospital over where and when he will be taken off life support, Smith-Squire said.
+In a surprise move, the family's lawyers and mother Connie Yates returned to the High Court after abandoning legal action Monday over treatment for the 11-month old, who is currently on life support.

+The court heard that London's Great Ormond Street Hospital (GOSH), which is caring for Charlie Gard, had concerns about getting the right medical equipment into Charlie's home and had suggested a hospice and a mediator.
+Lawyers for Charlie's parents said they were willing to pay all costs and had other suitable family properties if needed.

-On Monday, Chris Gard and Connie Yates gave up their fight to take 11-month-old Charlie to the US to be treated by Dr. Michio Hirano, a professor of neurology at the Columbia University Medical Center in New York.
+On Monday, Chris Gard and Yates gave up their fight to take Charlie to the US to be treated by Dr. Michio Hirano, a professor of neurology at the Columbia University Medical Center in New York.

-London's Great Ormond Street Hospital (GOSH), which is caring for Charlie Gard, accused Hirano of bringing false hope to the baby's parents.
+GOSH accused Hirano of bringing false hope to the baby's parents.
 In a statement the hospital also expressed surprise that the doctor had a financial interest in the treatment he was offering.

-Hirano said a treatment known as nucleoside bypass therapy (NBT) had a small chance of bringing about significant improvement in Charlie's form of mitochondrial DNA depletion syndrome.
+Hirano told the court in mid-July that a treatment known as nucleoside bypass therapy (NBT) had a small chance of bringing about significant improvement in Charlie's form of mitochondrial DNA depletion syndrome.

 "When the hospital was informed that the Professor had new laboratory findings causing him to believe NBT would be more beneficial to Charlie than he had previously opined, GOSH's hope for Charlie and his parents was that that optimism would be confirmed," said the GOSH statement.

-Note: This story has been updated to reflect the latest developments.